ufoss-org/kotysa/README.md

 Contributions are welcome.

-* To compile Kotysa use a JDK 8.
+* Compile Kotysa with a JDK 8.
 * You need a local docker, like docker-ce : some tests use testcontainers to start real databases like PostgreSQL, MySQL...

 1. Clone this repo